Representation of Clinical Laboratories, Physicians and Other Providers Regarding Lab Referrals and Fraud Investigations

 - exclusion from Medicare, and/or referring the lab to law enforcement for criminal investigation.

-Additionally, CMS is expected to review program strategies being implemented by Medicare Administrative Contractors (MAC), Medicare Zone Program Integrity Contractors (ZPICs), Recovery Audit Contractors (RACs), and the Fraud Prevention System specifically to monitor labs and lab claims.
+Additionally, CMS may review program strategies being implemented by Medicare Administrative Contractors (MAC), Medicare Zone Program Integrity Contractors (ZPICs), Recovery Audit Contractors (RACs), and the Fraud Prevention System specifically to monitor labs and lab claims.
 Further, physicians, physician groups and medical practices that refer patients to labs that are involved in questionable billing practices may be exposed to penalties based on compliance-related issues, such as STARK, the Federal Anti-Kickback Statute and/or various Medicare billing infractions.